 Let’s examine the 13 symptoms of mold illness or CIRS, 4 common misconceptions, and 11 steps you can take towards effective treatment.

-13 Mold Toxicity Symptoms
+13 Toxic Mold Illness Symptoms

 Many sufferers of mold illness or CIRS first endure years of misdiagnosis or are even dismissed as having an illness that’s psychosomatic (in the mind).
 If you are suffering from a myriad of seemingly unrelated symptoms, it’s time to consider your home and work environments.